Canadian Filipinos raised in the Philippines may need to approach things differently if they want to succeed as managers in a Canadian workplace.

 “In … egalitarian societies, a consultative style, equality of status, and interdependence between different layers of power are considered desirable.
 Subordinates…are expected to question, even disagree with those in more senior positions.
 People from less hierarchical societies tend to focus on business objectives first…Employees initiate new projects, make independent decisions, and consult with (other people)…without necessarily informing the boss.”

 Here are some tips on how the hierarchical type Filipino might advance to management and succeed as a manager in the more egalitarian Canadian workplace:

 My experience proves this.
-In the City of Surrey, I was a long time planner, until I indicated to my supervisors that I was interested in becoming a manager.
-I accepted different and higher level assignmentswhich were needed - such as preparinga comprehensive guide to developing in Surrey, steering a social planning task force to develop a social planning framework for the city, reviewing suburban lands to develop urban growth strategies.
+In the City of Surrey, I was a long-time planner, until I indicated to my supervisors that I was interested in becoming a manager.
+I accepted different and higher-level assignments which were needed - such as preparing a comprehensive guide to develop in Surrey, steering a social planning task force to develop a social planning framework for the city, reviewing suburban lands to develop urban growth strategies.
 When an Associate Director planning position came up, I applied for it and got the job.

 2. Learn and improve your soft skills, the ‘North American way’.

 Soft skills, in contrast to technical (‘hard’) skills, consist of communication skills such as making presentations, and management skills like decision-making and delegating.
 “The relative weight placed on technical skills in hierarchical organizations is much higher than the relative weight placed on them in egalitarian cultures.
 In North American organizations, the relative weight of soft skills increases as one moves up the organization” (Laroche et al, p.261).
 Here are some specific tips on developing soft skills in the North American way.